tox-dev/sphinx-argparse-cli/README.md

 - To distinguish between mixed case flags `-a` and `-A` use ``:ref:`_sample_program--a` `` and ``:ref:`_sample_program--_a` `` respectively

-Note that if you are _not_ concernced about using internal Sphinx `:ref:` cross-references, you may choose to leave this off to maintain mixed-case anchors in your output HTML; but be aware that later enabling it will change your anchors in the output HTML.
+Note that if you are _not_ concerned about using internal Sphinx `:ref:` cross-references, you may choose to leave this off to maintain mixed-case anchors in your output HTML; but be aware that later enabling it will change your anchors in the output HTML.